baroso/code-challenges/Senior Frontend.md

 >No need to setup a database or other software infrastructure.
 >Just write the functional code and use JSON for data.

->You are free to design your app the way you like, let your creativity flow.
+>You are free to design the app the way you like, let your creativity flow.

 #### The main page